tswetti/Mov4e/README.md

   - MySql Connector Net 8.0.19 (IT WONT'T WORK WITH DIFFEREN VERSION)
   - MySql For Visual Studio 1.2.9

-2. The application works with localhost DB.
+2. The application works with local DB.
   - Open MySqlWorkbench and if you don't have connections create one!
 When local server opened, in the left panel you will see tab control - Administration/Schemas.
 Click Administration.
 From menu Management choose Data import/Restore.
 After that choose import from Self-Contained File.
 In the folder DB you will find Mov4eDB dump file.
 Load that file and import it.
 If you have